Is your trip to Argentina rapidly approaching and you’re wondering what to wear and what to leave behind?

 What to Pack for a Trip to Argentina by Destination

-I’ve said it a million times in this article but it bears repeating, Argentina is huge.
+I’ve said it a million times in this article and I’ll say it again, Argentina is massive and it is diverse.

-What you decide to pack for a trip to Argentina depends on where you’re going.
+What you decide to pack for a trip to Argentina depends on where you’re going and that may include a few different climates.

 So I’m going to break these Argentina packing list tips down by region.